javaee/metro-jax-ws/jaxws-ri/samples/fromwsdl-wsaddressing/Readme.txt

+Note: This sample uses non-standard wsdl extension to enable WS-Addressing.
+See standards based fromwsdl-wsaddressing-policy sample that shows the recommended usage.

 fromwsdl-wsaddressing sample demonstrates the use of WS-Addressing in Web Services starting from wsdl.
 In etc/AddNumbers.wsdl, Notice <wsaw:UsingAddressing wsdl:required="false" /> to specify use of addressing
 in wsdl in the binding section.
 JAX-WS Runtime takes care putting WS-Addressing headers in the SOAP messages